Winter Trail Reports for Langlade County

 Kettlebowl Ski Hill - N6875 Hwy 52, Antigo

-• Ski Hill update as of January 12, 2026
+• Ski Hill update as of January 27, 2026

-Kettlebowl Ski Hill is open when conditions allow and there is enough natural snow, the hill is typically open Saturdays and Sundays from noon to 4 pm.
+The hill is typically open Saturdays and Sundays from noon to 4 pm.
 Antigo Ski will have skis, boots, and snowboards available for rent whenever the hill is open.

 A huge thank you to the dedicated volunteers whose time and hard work make Kettlebowl a favorite winter destination all season long.